ojima/Sutran-AI/README.md

 The controls of Sutran are reasonably simple - I think most if not all of the difficulty would come from it's lack of user-friendliness.

 Left-click on a piece to select it, right-click anywhere to deselect it.
 Selecting a piece will highlight its legal moves, and clicking on any of the highlighted tiles will show an arrow pointing to the position where you want to move your piece.
 Left-click on an empty tile in the home row will cycle through reinforcement options.
+Note that it may feel awkward that I cannot, for example, move a knight and then move a soldier onto the tile it will vacate - this is intended (each move you make in a turn must be a legal move on its own).
 Pressing `B` or `Numpad-5` will confirm a set of moves (making no moves will count as passing your turn), execute it and change turns to the other side.
 Pressing `D` or `Numpad-8` will make the computer evaluate all possible moves and make the best one it can find.
 By default, the computer will evaluate 4 moves deep, but this can be changed with the `+` and `-` keys.
 I recommend leaving it at 4 or lowering it to 3 if you find that your PC takes too long to compute moves.
 In my experience, leaving it at 4 takes about 10 seconds to find a good move, although some moves can suddenly spike up to a minute or more.
 Pressing `N` or `Numpad-1` will start a new game, and pressing `C` or `Numpad-0` will clear the board (which is pointless because I haven't implemented a "scenario editor" function yet).